reauso/Digit2Speech/docs/concepts-and-architectures.md

 - Siren (trained on mel spectrogram, outputs mel spectrogram)
 - GAN (trained on mel spectogram, outputs mel spectrogram)

-The architectures are further explained in the [model](./model/README.md) subpage.

 In this part of the documentation, the considered network architectures are presented and further discussed.

 ## Siren (raw signal)<a name="siren_signal"></a>

 The first concept was to use the raw signal as a base for the audio data.
-The Siren architecture enables to train a neural network on raw signal data (i.e. sample amplitudes at given times) and finally predict a signal for given a time in a signal.
-Additionally, a mapping layer (FiLm) based on the metadata and additionally the position.
-We were hoping for the neural network to associate the metadata with the position and value of the samples.
+The Siren architecture [[3]](./references.md#papers-siren) enables to train a neural network on raw signal data (i.e. sample intensity at given times) and finally predict a signal for given a time in a signal.
+Additionally, a mapping layer (FilM)[[2]](./references.md#papers-film) creates an association between the data and the metadata.
+This association is then used in the actual Siren alongside the position (time of sample) to generate an intensity, given metadata and temporal positions.

 <figure>
   <img